 TIP: Honestly, the hardest part is pouring the mix into the jar without flour going everywhere.
 To help get the dry pancake mix in a jar, you can roll up parchment paper as a makeshift funnel.

-If making homemade pancake mix for gifts, you can easily double or triple the recipe as needed depending on how many jars you want to make.
+If making this pancake mix for gifts, you can easily double or triple the recipe as needed depending on how many jars you want to make.

 The recipe as-written makes enough buttermilk pancake mix to perfectly fill a 1 liter (34-ounce) jar with 3 batches-worth of pancakes (approximately 15 pancakes per batch).